sjhobler/sjhobler.github.io/_pages/research.md

       Abstract
     </summary>
     <div style="padding: 10px 0; font-size: 0.95em; line-height: 1.5;">
         This paper proposes a robust and efficient method of solving models with endogenous borrowing constraints and strategic default in continuous-time.
 Using a change of variable the free-boundary problem is transformed into a boundary value problem on a fixed domain in which default thresholds enter explicitly as endogenous variables.
-Default thresholds can then be solved using algorithms that are analogous to solving for fixed point of prices in standard general equilibrium models.
+Default thresholds can then be solved using algorithms that are analogous to solving for the fixed point of prices in standard general equilibrium models.
 I demonstrate the approach using two sovereign default models featuring short-term and long-term debt, respectively.
-At last, I show how the method can be applied to time dependent problems featuring transition dynamics.
+At last, I show how the method can be applied to time-dependent problems featuring transition dynamics.
     </div>
   </details>
 </div>